Kaiserabbas/Budgetify/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+"I would like to extend our heartfelt appreciation to Gregoire Vella for the original design idea that inspired this project.
+His innovative work, showcased on Behance, served as the guiding light for our creative endeavor.
+We honor and respect the Creative Commons license by giving due credit to the remarkable vision and ingenuity of Gregoire Vella."

-I would like to thank Microverse.
+I would also like to thank Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>